bgorman65/QuizTaker/README.md

-This is a quiz taking software I wrote with multiple choice T/F and fill in the blank questions.
+This is a quiz taking software I wrote with multiple choice, T/F and fill in the blank questions.
 There are still a few bugs to work out.